SolaceDev/solace-dev-codelabs/markdown/solace-helm-node-samples/Helm-Node-Samples.md

 Duration: 0:01:00

 In a previous [CodeLab](https://codelabs.solace.dev/codelabs/helm-environment-setup) a desktop Kubernetes development environment was setup using Docker Desktop, Windows Subsystem for Linux, Helm and Visual Studio Code.
-That Codelab also used the environment to launch a dev instance of PubSub+ uising the [PubSub+ Helm Charts](https://hub.helm.sh/charts/solace).
+That Codelab also used the environment to launch a dev instance of PubSub+ uising the [PubSub+ Helm Charts](https://artifacthub.io/packages/search?page=1&ts_query_web=solace).
 This CodeLab will use the dev instance installed in the previous CodeLab to run some Node.js sample applications using Kubernetes and Helm.

 ## Step 1: Clone the Solace Node Sample Chart

 Duration: 0:05:00

 My colleage Ken Barr created a simple [chart](https://github.com/KenBarr/solace-node-sample) that launches the official Node image from Docker Hub, installs the Solace node.js API from NPM and clones the Solace node.js samples from github.
+To get started, clone the solace-node-sample repo from github.
+From your work directory execute the following command.

+Note: If this is the first time using github from your WSL Ubuntu environment, you will need to setup your ssh keys to be able to authenticate with github.

 ```bash
 git clone git@github.com:KenBarr/solace-node-sample.git